fsaulo/gflash-pca-bot/README.md

 ## Instructions

-The screenshot module does not work with systems other than uses X11 window manager.
-Support will be added in the future.
+The screenshot module does not work with systems other than those who uses X11 window manager.
+Support will (probably) be added in the future.
 You can currently change manually to use pyscreenshot module that works in any system in exchange that is a lot slower.

 Replace the following line from 'guitarbot.py'